mardub1635/in-the-navy/index.md

 - In the navy, in the navy/in the shell script, in the shell script
 - Can't you see we need a hand/ Don't put space in your filenames
 - In the navy/in the shell script
-- Come on, protect the motherland/ or put space in the right place!
+- Come on, protect the motherland/ or put quotes in the right place!
 - In the navy /
 - Come on and join your fellow man /  But how to change directory?
 - In the navy / Just use CD